JamesSkemp/words/content/post/supporting-html5-manifest-files-on-iis-7-using-webconfig.md

 +++
 title = "Supporting HTML5 manifest files on IIS 7 using Web.config"
-summary = "While particular to HTML5 .manifest files, this can done for any particular MIME type that needs to be changed." draft = false comments = true date = "2011-02-18T18:24:00-06:00"
+description = "While particular to HTML5 .manifest files, this can done for any particular MIME type that needs to be changed." draft = false comments = true date = "2011-02-18T18:24:00-06:00"